LinkguaSemantic/youtubeVideoWidget/README.md

 # Linkgua Semantic Video JavaScript Widget. (v1.0.0)

-Bring Youtube over your texts.
+Bring #YouTube over any keyword on your text. #Engage your audience, with Videos.
+Improve your SEO ranking & enhance your Digital Content with Linkgua Semantic.

 ## Build